Tammy Faye Bakker in 1987 (AP Photo / Mark Humphrey)

 Tammy Faye Messner – formerly Tammy Faye Bakker – is legendary in American pop culture for a few things.
 Her makeup, with heavy mascara outlining her eyes.
-Her willingness to publicly cry... often sending the fabled mascara streaming down her face.
-And her broken marriage to televangelist Jim Bakker following scandal on their PTL Club.
+Her willingness to cry in public (often sending the fabled mascara streaming down her face).
+And her broken marriage to televangelist Jim Bakker following scandal surrounding their PTL Club.

 But there was more to Messner than scandal and smudged makeup.
 On what would have been her 70th birthday, we share some facts about the great Tammy Faye.

-By the time she was in high school, her mother thought she might become a minister.
+By the time Tammy Faye was in high school, her mother thought she might become a minister.
 Though she sang in the choir at Falls High School, she wasn't allowed other classic high school activities like attending dances or sporting events – they weren't approved by the church.
-However, she was voted Queen of her Bible Camp.
+However, she was voted queen of her bible camp.

-In 1974, The PTL Club debuted.
-The show was a hit with viewers who loved to watch as the Bakkers preached and chatted with guest stars, and – maybe best of all – Tammy Faye sang.
+In 1974 they debuted The PTL Club.
+The show was a hit with viewers who loved to watch as the Bakkers preached and chatted with guest stars, and – maybe best of all – as Tammy Faye sang.

 The Bakkers were notorious for their frequent donation requests on The PTL Club.
 Much of the money they received went toward the construction of Heritage USA, a religious theme park that at its height was third only to Walt Disney World and Disneyland in the list of top U.S. vacation destinations.
 After 13 years of PTL, scandal brought the empire down in 1987.
 While Jim went to jail for mail fraud, wire fraud and conspiracy, Tammy Faye managed to stay on the right side of the law.
 The Bakkers' marriage ended five years later.

 In 1993, a year after her divorce from Bakker, she became Tammy Faye Messner.
-A family friend and business associate, her new husband Roe Messner is a building contractor who made his fortune constructing megachurches and Heritage USA… and, like Tammy Faye’s first husband, he spent a bit of time in jail.
+A family friend and business associate, her new husband Roe Messner was a building contractor who made his fortune constructing megachurches and Heritage USA… and, like her first husband, he spent a bit of time in jail.

 There was still plenty of TV in store for Messner.
-The Drew Carey Show featured her as a guest star in two episodes, playing Mimi’s mother.
-Mimi, like Messner, was known for proudly wearing excessive makeup.
-She participated in the reality show The Surreal Life, spending two weeks living with Ron Jeremy, Vanilla Ice, Traci Bingham, Erik Estrada, and Trishelle Cannatella in 2004.
+The Drew Carey Show featured her as a guest star in two episodes, playing the mother of Mimi (who, like Messner, was known for proudly wearing excessive makeup).
+She participated in the 2004 reality show The Surreal Life, spending two weeks living with Ron Jeremy, Vanilla Ice, Traci Bingham, Erik Estrada and Trishelle Cannatella.
 She bonded with the younger B-listers, stating that she came to think of Vanilla Ice like a son.
-And toward the end of her life, Tammy Faye Messner co-hosted the cooking show You Can Make It.
-She shared tips on folksy cooking… and unashamedly licked spoons.
-A lot.
+And toward the end of her life, Messner co-hosted the cooking show You Can Make It, where she shared tips on folksy cooking and unashamedly licked spoons... a lot.

-As she made herself Tammy Faye Messner, Pop Culture Queen, she became an icon of the gay community, and she happily embraced these fans.
+As Messner became a pop culture queen, she also became an icon of the gay community and happily embraced her LGBT fans.
 This wasn't just a reaction to a valuable fan base – she had long been accepting of the LGBT community.
 Even back in the early days of PTL, her congregation was unusual in its cheerful inclusion of worshippers of all races and sexual orientations.

-Although she beat her 1996 colon cancer, the fight was back on in 2004, when she was diagnosed with lung cancer.
-She battled the disease for three years.
-On July 20, 2007, Tammy Faye Messner succumbed to cancer.
+Although she beat colon cancer in 1996, the fight was back on in 2004 when she was diagnosed with lung cancer.
+She battled the disease for three years until her death July 20, 2007.

 Throughout all her life's many ups and downs, Messner maintained a cheerful outlook and a sense of humor.
 Ten years before her death, she reflected, "When I was a little girl, I used to pray: 'Dear God, please don’t let my life be boring.'
 I found that you have to be careful what you pray for."